Information society: Definition

 There is currently no universally accepted concept of what exactly can be defined as an information society and what shall not be included in the term.
-Most theoreticians agree that a transformation can be seen as started somewhere between the 1970s, the early 1990s transformations of the Socialist East and the 2000s period that formed most of today's net principles and currently as is changing the way societies work fundamentally.
+Most theoreticians agree that a transformation can be seen as started somewhere between the 1970s, the early 1990s transformations of the Eastern Bloc nations from socialist to capitalist economies and the 2000s period that formed most of today's net principles and currently as is changing the way societies work fundamentally.
 Information technology goes beyond the internet, as the principles of internet design and usage influence other areas, and there are discussions about how big the influence of specific media or specific modes of production really is.
 Frank Webster notes five major types of information that can be used to define information society: technological, economic, occupational, spatial and cultural.
 According to Webster, the character of information has transformed the way that we live today.
 How we conduct ourselves centers around theoretical knowledge and information.